Llargues: Rules

 The quinze begins when the banca serves: From the other side of the banca line the player must send himself the ball and (without any bounce) hit it to throw it so that it surpasses the fault line without touching the ground, then the opposing team may hit it back or block it so that it does not advance further.

 In llargues the ball must be hit with the hand when it is in the air or after its first rebound on the ground, to send it to the opposing team's field or behind the line that marks the end of the street.
 When the player blocks the ball he may touch it with any part of his body (but only after the second bounce), in that case a line is done on the ground (actually, a signal is placed on the sidewalk).
 It is the basic principle of the games of gain-ground.

 The main feature of Llargues are the ratlles (Valencian for lines), the signals set in the place where the ball has been blocked every quinze.
 The ball may be blocked because it's been thrown to the spectators and hasn't come back to the playing area, or, more likely, because a player has chosen to stop its advance when he realized he can not hit it back properly.
 In case the ball gets blocked on any roof or balcony the quinze is lost for whoever sent it there.

 When a team has got 2 ratlles teams change the fields; they will try to score those pending points.
 Also, if the banca team gets a val they must change the field, even if they have only one ratlla.

-When serving, they try to get direct quinzes or win the pending ratlles.
+When serving, players try to get direct quinzes or win the pending ratlles.
 Those ratlles are now the fault line.
-This way, the farther they have moved the ratlla the more places they have to defend the opponent and the more non-protected areas there will be.